harelmarin/GroupieTracker_Harel/README.md

 ## Introduction

 This Groupie_Tracker project is an assignment done in our second semester studying development.
-It shows some content from the RestCountry API in a golang server using ```net/http``` package.
+It shows some content from the RestCountries API (link : https://restcountries.com/) in a golang server using ```net/http``` package.

 This project was made by: